content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 **Method 1:**

 -   Go to your working directory.
-Click right-click and choose Git Bash Here option.
+Right-click and choose Git Bash Here option.

 **![](media/e5930ebe90accd4ec9a266e34ec40f47.png)**

--   The Git Bash is opened with your current working Directory.
+-   The Git Bash opens up and points to your current working Directory.

 **![](media/087b372df61b5b526ecd1c9081adc837.png)**

 **Method 2:**

--   Open Git Bash and change the current working directory to your local project by use of cd command.
+-   Open Git Bash and change the current working directory to your local project by using cd command.

     **Syntax:** cd \<directory_name\>